GMC-DRL/Surr-RLDE/README.md

 python main.py --train_surrogate
 ~~~

-The trained model will be saved to
+The trained model will be saved to`output/surrogate_model/`

 ### Policy Learning Stage